Asian Americans in arts and entertainment: Desi hip hop

 There are also major underground hip hop artists who have developed a following, such as the Pakistani American rapper Bohemia who is known as the creator of Punjabi rap music.

 There is a genre of music called Desi hip hop due to its contributions and influences by many nations including the US by the South Asian diaspora including South Asian Americans especially by pioneers such as Pakistani-American Bohemia himself.
 Desi hip hop is one of only two music genres to have been either created by Asian Americans or have been contributed to musically by the community (in this case South Asian Americans) to the genre.

 Asian American jazz

 Asian American jazz is a musical genre and movement in the United States begun in the 20th century by Asian American jazz musicians that has produced a number of very prominent artists.
 Along with Desi Hip Hop who has many origins including the US it is currently one of only two musical genres to have been created by Asian Americans or been influenced by them.
 Some Asian-American Jazz artists are Toshiko Akiyoshi (piano), Vijay Iyer (piano), Rudresh Mahanthappa (alto saxophone), Jon Jang (piano), Tiger Okoshi (trumpet), Yasushi Nakamura (bass), Connie Han (piano), Joey Alexander (piano) and Hitomi Oba (tenor saxophone).

-In addition, jazz musician Charles Mingus, whose mother was descended from a Chinese national, was very influential in American jazz.
+Jazz musician Charles Mingus, whose mother was descended from a Chinese national, was influential in American jazz.

 Nicole Scherzinger (2012) is a Filipino American singer.